pbaja/KrakenStats/README.md

 ## Usage
  - Download code
  - Generate API Key and Private Key by going to kraken.com -> your name -> Security -> API -> Add key.
 We only need one permission: `Query Ledger Entries`
- - Create `keys.json` file with just generated API Key and Private Key (see below for example file)
+ - Create `keys.json` file (alongside run.py) with just generated API Key and Private Key (see below for example file)
  - Run examples with command `python run.py stats` or see list of examples with `python run.py help`

 ### Example keys.json file